 Children may distribute birthday treats at the teacher's discretion, if similar treats are brought for all students in the class.
-Parent will be alerted to any food allergies in their child's classroom and are expected to adhere to any guidelines provided by the teacher to ensure the safety of all children in the classroom.
+Parents will be alerted to any food allergies in their child's classroom and are expected to adhere to any guidelines provided by the teacher to ensure the safety of all children in the classroom.
 Please do not provide soda pop as a "treat" for birthdays or classroom parties.
+No homemade treats may be provided, due to food safety issues.
+Please provide only store bought treats.
+If your family needs financial assistance for birthday treats, please reach out to the principal for confidential assistance.